-A Forensic Investigator is expected to work under hazardous conditions that may result in injury.
-Potential exposures include but are not limited to: blood and body fluids, needles and sharps, broken glass, vehicle wreckage, electrical sources, unsafe structures, crowded areas, active roadways, waterways and all extremes of weather conditions.
+A Forensic Investigator is a medicolegal death investigator who conducts death investigations on behalf of the Office of the Chief Medical Examiner (OCME).
+Duties include, but are not limited to: responding to the scene of death, conducting interviews, taking photographs, writing reports, and when necessary arranging for transport of the body.
+A forensic investigator is expected to work under hazardous conditions that may result in injury.
+Potential exposures include, but are not limited to: blood and bodily fluids, needles and sharps, broken glass, vehicle wreckage, electrical sources, unsafe structures, crowded areas, active roadways and train tracks, waterways and all extremes of weather conditions.

 The OCME has a staff of full time forensic investigators who conduct death investigations primarily in Baltimore City.
 Baltimore City Forensic Investigators are classified as State employees or contractual State employees.
 Baltimore City investigators are required to have a valid driver’s license, a minimum of one year of death scene investigation experience and an Associate Degree in Health Science, Police Science or Forensics.
 Candidates may substitute additional death scene experience for the required education.
 Once hired, Baltimore City Forensic Investigators are required to obtain/maintain registry certification by the American Board of Medicolegal Death Investigators.
 Applications are only accepted during an active recruitment/posting.
 Vacancies for this position are posted on the Maryland.gov website.